neon-iot/iotfundamentals/README.md

 ## What you will need:
 * Access to the Internet through a computer
-* BAsic programming skills in Python (preferable but not mandatory)
+* Basic programming skills in Python (preferable but not mandatory)

 ***